The best OBD-II scanners in 2024

 1-year warranty

-The Launch CR529 might well be the best value OBD-II scanner available.
+In my opinion, the Launch CR529 might well be the best value OBD-II scanner available.
 Not just because of its $38 price tag, but also because of the level of diagnostic features you're able to get for that price.
+I was not expecting to get quite so much for such a low cost.

-There are some compromises to be made for that price, like the fact it can't use manufacturer's specialty codes or that it feels pretty heavy in your hand.
+There are some compromises you need to contend with for a scanner that's this cheap.
+Like the fact it can't use car manufacturer's specialty codes or that it felt pretty heavy in my hand.
 But it does still offer live data, an instant inspection feature and a surprisingly in-depth look at the inner-workings of your car.
-Better still the lifetime updates mean you should be able to keep using this scanner for quite some time.
+Better still the lifetime updates mean you should be able to keep using this scanner for quite some time — no subscription necessary.

-While it may not be suitable for those of you with a more professionally-minded attitude to cars, everyone else could do worse than have the Launch CR529 in their toolbox.
+I'll admit, the CR529 may not be suitable for those of you with a more professionally-minded attitude to cars.
+But the rest of you?
+You could do a lot worse than have this in your toolbox.

 Read our full Launch CR529 review